 The more data you gather, the fuller picture you will see of your prospect’s journey to customer and your customer’s journey to loyalist.

-As far back as 2015, This means that your audience is almost guaranteed to use more than one device and/or channel to interact with your business.
+According to Forbes, Google research shows that as far back as 2015, 98% of Americans switched between devices in the same day.
+This means that your audience is almost guaranteed to use more than one device and/or channel to interact with your business.
 Since your audience uses multiple channels, so should you!

 Fortunately, your website isn’t the only channel where you can gather insight into your customer’s journey.
 Many social media platforms have their own analytics beyond just “Followers,” “Likes,” “Comments” and “Shares.”
 You can see the demographic information of those who viewed your page, including age, gender, location and which device they used.
 Using this data will allow you to craft the different buyer personas of your audience and target them on the different channels they use, when they use them.